security-assignments/security-assignments.github.io/_tutorials/intro-to-networking.md

 {% include lab-image.html image='Denmark.png' width="600px" %}

-Now, consider what it means that one could use multiple VPNs, or a browsing system that automatically routes service traffic in circuitous ways, such as [Tor](https://www.torproject.org/) (this site is not accessible on University's network).
+Now, consider what it means that one could use multiple VPNs, or a browsing system that automatically routes service traffic in circuitous ways, such as [Tor](https://www.torproject.org/) (this site may not be accessible from certain networks).

 # More about IP addresses